Dr Ciara Cremin

 Areas of expertise

-Critical theory; political economy; cultural sociology; state, capital and crises; work and organisations; protest movements; utopia / dystopia; videogames; new media; popular culture; trans / queer politics through Marxist-Feminist perspective.
+Critical theory; political economy; Marx; psychoanalytic theory; cultural sociology; work and organisations; utopia / dystopia; videogames; popular culture; trans / queer politics through Marxist-Feminist perspective.

-- Editorial board of the International Journal of Žižek Studies
+- Editorial board of Transgender Studies Quarterly (Duke University Press)

 Selected publications and creative works (Research Outputs)